[Post features some gifted items that will be marked]

 5 – Solid Soap Bars

 Primal Suds are my new fave brand!
 I recently wrote a whole feature on them and I can’t rave about them enough.
 The soap lathers up beautifully and they’re a small, local brand in Southampton where I live which just makes them an even better choice to support.
 They kindly gifted me a few products at the end of last year when I visited them to see how everything’s made, which was really interesting to learn a bit more about.
 I just love that they’re such an open and honest company that truthfully use all natural ingredients – no parabens, no harsh synthetics like SLS, no palm oil and it’s all vegan so not only is it great for you and your skin but it also means you’re not washing a load of harsh chemicals down the drain.
 Lots of companies insinuate that their products are natural but very few actually ARE.
 These products are all completely plastic free, zero waste and vegan with everything coming packed neatly in biodegradable boxes or paper bags.
-Since they are made using entirely natural products and no artificial colourings, you won’t find any neon, sparkling soaps here but with names like ‘Dirty Basterd‘ and ‘No Fux Given‘ they definitely have some personality to the brand that goes far beyond fashionable colour palettes.
+Since they are made using entirely natural products and no artificial colourings, you won’t find any neon, sparkling soaps here but with names like ‘Dirty Basterd‘ and ‘No Fux Given’ they definitely have some personality to the brand that goes far beyond fashionable colour palettes.
 The soaps pictured are £5 each, with mammoth options for £7 and sample wedgies for only £2.
-They also make solid shampoo and a solid deodorant bar which I’m going to be popping into my zero waste giveaway at the end of the month, along with one of their mammoth portions of soap, so make sure you’re following me on Instagram or you’ll miss it!

 6 – Shampoo & Conditioner

 These shampoo bars from Lush are £7.50 and are said to last for 80 washes – that’s the same as three bottles of shampoo!
 I’m still using mine and can’t say I’ve been counting but it doesn’t seem to be getting any smaller.
 If you’re not into the usual sweetness of Lush then this could be a nice spicy option for you!
 Peppermint and cinnamon in the bar helps to boost blood flow to stimulate hair follicles, promoting healthy hair and you can also buy these super cute cork pots to keep your bar from losing any of the goodness inbetween uses.
 If you’re not quite ready to make the switch to naked products like this one, then they also have plenty of potted shampoos you can use and return the tub to close the loop.
 As for conditioner, I have found this much harder to replace like-for-like but I’m currently using Sugar Daddy-O from Lush which is meant to be perfect for anyone trying to enhance highlights (natural or not) as the purple bar keeps brassy tones away.
 You just rub the bar between your hands like you would with soap and smooth onto wet hair.
 It doesn’t lather up much (almost nothing at all for me) so it’s a bit weird to get used to as it feels like you’re not really doing anything, especially when solid soap and shampoo lathers up so quickly.
-However, it leaves my hair smelling and feeling squeaky clean so it must be working and you just really don’t need much.
+However, it leaves my hair smelling and feeling squeaky clean so it must be working.

 7 – Shower Puff